-- 45. In the margins of the second meeting of the SPS Committee in 2009, the STDF will organize a workshop to consider cost-benefit analysis related to SPS technical assistance.
-Work undertaken by the OIE regarding costs of prevention versus eradication, as well as work by the World Bank and others looking at the economic costs and benefits of SPS measures, will be presented. - 46.
+- 47. Likewise, the STDF organized an information session on private standards in June 2008.
+The information session focussed on developments in the area of private standards since the June 2007 information session, and drew conclusions with regard to SPS-related technical assistance.
+Finally, the STDF organized a Special Workshop on Good Practice in SPS-related technical cooperation in October 2008, in collaboration with the OECD.
+More than 200 delegates participated in the workshop, some with assistance from the WTO Global Trust Fund or the STDF.
+The workshop presented the results of research on good practice in SPS-related projects identified by Members as having been successful, and considered how to apply the Paris Principles on Aid Effectiveness in this area.
+21 - 48.
+In the margins of the second meeting of the SPS Committee in 2009, the STDF will organize a workshop to consider cost-benefit analysis related to SPS technical assistance.
+Work undertaken by the OIE regarding costs of prevention versus eradication, as well as work by the World Bank and others looking at the economic costs and benefits of SPS technical assistance, will be presented. - 49.
 Since the 2005 Review, the international standards setting bodies have consistently provided updates about their technical assistance activities.
 All three organizations have developed training programmes, including conferences, seminars and workshops, to enhance national capacities on WTO matters.
 The OIE reported in 2008 that the Performance, Vision and Strategy (PVS) tool related to animal health had been conducted in many countries to identify their needs and priorities, in order to solve existing problems.
 In addition, the OIE supported the participation of developing country Members in the elaboration of standards by ensuring that experts from every region participated in developing the draft text of a scientific standard.
 The Codex and the IPPC have trust funds which sponsor the participation of officials from developing country Members and economies in transition to participate in their meetings.
 The programme is aimed at enhancing those officials' level of participation in the elaboration of Codex standards.
 In addition to information from the OIE, IPPC and the Codex, other observers organizations, including FAO, the World Bank, OIRSA, IICA, UNIDO and UNCTAD, provide regular updates concerning their provision of technical assistance.